Automattic/jetpack/to-test.md

 ## 5.6

+### Lazy images

+We've added a new module, Lazy Images, to improve page load times by only loading an image when it is visible in the viewport.

+To test, try the following:

+1. Go to `https://yoursite.com/wp-admin/admin.php?page=jetpack_modules` and enable the "Lazy Images" module.
+2. Visit pages when you have inserted single images, galleries, slideshows.
+You'll want to test this on pages where the images are at the top of the page, but also on pages where you have to scroll to see the images.
+You will want to make sure that images get loaded as you scroll down the page, and that [no JavaScript error appears in your browser console](http://codex.wordpress.org/Using_Your_Browser_to_Diagnose_JavaScript_Errors).
+3. Try in as many browsers as possible.

 ### Photon

 Until now, when filtering content, Photon removed `width` and `height` attributes from image tags.
 This was done to make sure images were never distorted, regardless of how they were inserted in a post.